Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 notify_heroes()
 notify_villans()
 ```
-In the original code each function would run, query the database twice - making the worker wait on each request - and does something with the results.
-The fully synchronous case has the most wait time for the worker which would wait **_four_** times.
+In this code each function would run, query the database twice - making the worker wait on each request - and do something with the results.
+This somewhat simple case has four queries - each time waiting and immediately sending off another query and waiting again.

 As the functions and their result do not affect one another, they can all run in a query group.
 To do so we just need to create a group, add the functions, and run it:
 ```lua